You know that gut feeling when you really, really feel something is true?

 Perceptual blindness we can live with quite happily because you don’t miss what you never had.
 But psychic equivalence makes you very unhappy because, when the information coming in through your senses doesn’t match the story you’re telling yourself in your imagination, it feels gross.
 It creates an internal conflict.

-Psychic equivalence is the source of all your sadness, frustration, anxiety, and every other negative emotion.
+And this is how psychic equivalence is the source of all your sadness, frustration, anxiety, and every other negative emotion.

 It is also the source of all your physical health symptoms, because physical health symptoms are your body’s attempt to resolve conflicts between how things are and how you want things to be.